PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 **Convolutional Layers (Conv2D):** These layers automatically extract important features (such as edges, textures, etc.) from the image.

 **Parameters:**

 - 32: The number of filters (kernels).
 Each filter extracts different features (edges, textures, etc.) from the input image.
 The more filters, the more features the model learns, but it also increases the computational load.

-                                    -(3, 3): The size of the convolutional filter (3x3 pixels).
+- (3, 3): The size of the convolutional filter (3x3 pixels).

-                                    -activation='relu': The ReLU (Rectified Linear Unit) activation function is used here to introduce non-linearity.
+- activation='relu': The ReLU (Rectified Linear Unit) activation function is used here to introduce non-linearity.
 This helps the network learn more complex patterns.

-                                    -input_shape=(256, 256, 3): This defines the input shape of the image (256x256 pixels with 3 color channels—RGB).
+- input_shape=(256, 256, 3): This defines the input shape of the image (256x256 pixels with 3 color channels—RGB).
 This is necessary only for the first layer.

 **Max-Pooling Layers:** These layers down-sample the image to reduce the number of parameters, making the model less prone to overfitting.

 **Parameters:**

 - (2, 2): The size of the pooling window (2x2).
 The pooling operation selects the maximum value from each 2x2 region, downsampling the feature map by a factor of 2 in both dimensions (width and height).

 **Conv2D (2nd Convolutional Layer):** This is the second convolutional layer, which learns higher-level features of the image by using 64 filters (double the   number of filters from the first layer).
                                 **Parameters:**

-                                    64: The number of filters.
+- 64: The number of filters.

-                                    (3, 3): The filter size.
+- (3, 3): The filter size.

-                                    activation='relu': Again, ReLU activation is used.
+- activation='relu': Again, ReLU activation is used.

 **MaxPooling2D (2nd Pooling Layer)** A second max pooling layer, similar to the previous one, further downsampling the feature map.

 **Parameters:**

 - This will reduce the dimensions of the image from 128x128 to 64x64 (if the input image was initially 256x256).

 **Flatten Layer** The flatten layer transforms the 2D feature maps (after convolution and pooling) into a 1D vector.
 This is necessary because fully connected (dense) layers expect a 1D input..

 **Parameters:**

 - Converts the multi-dimensional feature map into a single vector of features, which can be fed into the dense layer.

 **Fully Connected Layer (Dense):** After extracting features, the model uses fully connected layers to make the final predictions.

 **Parameters:**

-                                    128: The number of neurons in this layer.
+- 128: The number of neurons in this layer.
 This means the network has 128 parameters that will be learned during training.

-                                    activation='relu': Again, the ReLU activation function introduces non-linearity, allowing the model to learn complex patterns.
+- activation='relu': Again, the ReLU activation function introduces non-linearity, allowing the model to learn complex patterns.

 **Dropout Layer:** This regularization technique helps prevent overfitting by randomly setting a fraction of the input units to zero during training.

 **Parameter:**

-                                    0.5: This means that 50% of the neurons in the previous layer will be randomly dropped during training.
+- 0.5: This means that 50% of the neurons in the previous layer will be randomly dropped during training.
 This helps prevent the model from memorizing the training data (overfitting).

 **Softmax Output Layer:** The softmax function is used in the output layer for multi-class classification, producing a probability distribution over the    classes.

 Parameters:

-                                    len(label_encoder.classes_): The number of neurons in this layer corresponds to the number of unique classes in the dataset (for example, if there are 4 classes like "airplane", "bird", "drone", and "helicopter", this would be 4).
+- len(label_encoder.classes_): The number of neurons in this layer corresponds to the number of unique classes in the dataset (for example, if there are 4 classes like "airplane", "bird", "drone", and "helicopter", this would be 4).

-                                    activation='softmax': The softmax activation function is used for multi-class classification tasks.
+- activation='softmax': The softmax activation function is used for multi-class classification tasks.
 It converts the raw output scores of the network into a probability distribution over the classes.
 The output will be a vector of probabilities that sum to 1, where each value represents the probability of the input image belonging to each class.

 ### Complie the Model
 This is the first model we are compiling using multi-class classification.
 We are using 'adam' optimizer and 'sparse_categorical_crossentropy' loss as parameter. sparse_categorical_crossentropy is a loss function used in multi-class classification problems, where each sample belongs to exactly one class out of many possible classes.